scondo-prof/productiveJournal/dndJournal/hermsJournalApril26Th.md

+# Sunday

-# Secret Lair
+## Secret Lair

-## requires hidden hand tattoo to enter door ( do not know magic/ spell that seals door, suspects arcane lock)
+- Requires hidden hand tattoo to enter door (do not know magic or spell that seals door, suspects arcane lock)

+- Nathan Hall is in the lair

-# In the lair is Nathan Hall
+## Nathan Hall

-## The party keeps calling Nathan a pedo and it makes him uncomfortabl
+- The party keeps calling Nathan a pedo and it makes him uncomfortable

-## has a warhammer
+- Has a warhammer

-## member of the society of swords and sorcery (the symbol for the lair)
+- Member of the Society of Swords and Sorcery (the symbol for the lair)

-## Deacons Brother
+- Deacon's brother

-## We filled in Nathan about the sword, the underground tomb,
+- We filled in Nathan about the sword and the underground tomb

-## staying in town with Mrs.Historia
+- Staying in town with Mrs. Historia

-### Mrs.Historia is member of the Society of Swords and
+  - Mrs. Historia is a member of the Society of Swords and Sorcery

-# Society of Swords and Sorcery
+## Society of Swords and Sorcery

-## aprivate society that has swordn to secretly protect the world witout the riches and fame
+- A private society that has sworn to secretly protect the world without seeking riches and fame

-## show that the tales of richard longdale in stone tablets and volumes
+- Shows that the tales of Richard Longdale in stone tablets and volumes

-## swearing to this society is temproary and will be expunged post nathan cleaning it up
+- Swearing to this society is temporary and will be expunged post Nathan cleaning it up